seal9055/vfuzz/README.md

 #### Stage-1 Bootloader
 Now that we transferred out of the initial 512 bytes we have a little more space to work with.
-This portion of the bootloader is provided with 512 * 4 bytes of memory and loaded at 0x7e00.
+This portion of the bootloader is provided with 512 * 4 bytes of memory and loaded at 0x8000.
+This point is chosen because it is the ap-entry-point.

 Its responsibilities include:
 - Enable a20 line to address >1MiB of memory